lizmat/articles/a-gaze-of-iterators-1.md

 ## Iterator Central

-Iterators are at the basis of every type of iteration in the Raku Programming Language, except for `loop` (which iterates indefinitely), `while` and `until` (which iterate while a condition is `True` / `False`).
+Iterators are at the basis of every type of iteration in the Raku Programming Language, except for `loop` (which uses a counter or iterates indefinitely), `while` and `until` (which iterate while a condition is `True` / `False`).

-All values and classes support having an `iterator` method called on them.
+All values and classes support having the `iterator` method called on them.
 ```
 say 42.iterator;  # Rakudo::Iterator::ReifiedListIterator.new
 ```
 So why would that say what it does?
 Well, as we've seen before, the `say` subroutine will call the `.gist` method on whatever it got.
-And the default `.gist` method on instances of classes shows the name of the class and how it *possibly* be created.
+And the default (inherited) `.gist` method on instances of classes shows the name of the class and how it could *possibly* be created.
 Same for any other class, even one of your own:
 ```
 class Foo { }
 say Foo.new;  # Foo.new